-Chodzko’s artwork at Barn Elms is based upon the area’s connection to Sir Francis Walsingham – the government administrator responsible for intelligence services in the reign of Queen Elizabeth 1 – who resided at Barn Elms Manor.
-It was Walsingham’s spy system that discovered the Babington Plot of 1586 to murder Queen Elizabeth I and her ministers and replace her with Mary, Queen of Scots.
+Chodzko’s artwork – a ‘sculptural painting’ – at Barn Elms is based upon the area’s connection to Sir Francis Walsingham – the government administrator responsible for intelligence services in the reign of Queen Elizabeth 1 – who resided at Barn Elms Manor.
+It was Walsingham’s spy system that discovered the Babington Plot of 1586 to murder Queen Elizabeth I and her ministers and to replace her with Mary, Queen of Scots, who had been imprisoned in Carlisle Castle.
 Babington’s encrypted correspondence with Mary was intercepted and decoded by Walsingham’s spies, preventing the plot from being carried out and ultimately leading to the execution of the Queen of Scots.
 Chodzko’s design uses a repeated portion of this cryptograph, at different scales, laser cut and sandblasted into the anodised aluminium façade of the kiosk.
-Working from a digitised version of the original 1568 document, the work faithfully recreates the handwritten script of Babington’s code, written with a quill and ink, and Chodzko decided to work with four of its ciphers in order to create the repeated enigmatic message ‘a way from heaven’.
-These four codes also look like symbols on a map: (a) a filter, grille, or drain, (way) a path, (from) a river meander and (heaven) a bridge, elements which all feature in the topography of Barn Elms site.
+Working from a digitised version of the 1568 document, the work faithfully recreates the handwritten script of Babington’s code, originally written with a quill and ink.
+Chodzko decided to work with four of its ciphers in order to create the repeated enigmatic message ‘a way from heaven’.
+These four codes also resemble symbols on a map: (a) a filter, grille, or drain, (way) a path, (from) a river meander and (heaven) a bridge, all elements which feature in the topography of Barn Elms site.

-Referring to the falconry kept by Walsingham at Barn Elms and the quills used to write the ciphers a row of falcon feathers feature in the background of the work, rendered in a darker pigmentation.
-The gap divisions between the anodised aluminium panels act as ‘quills’.
-Feathers (quills) were used to write the ciphers.
-Symbols without meanings called ‘nulls’ were used among the ciphers by the conspirators to act as ‘red herrings’.
-The falcon marks are used in Chodzko’s design as ‘nulls’ whilst also relating to Walsingham’s ‘retirement hobby’ with this bird of prey, the quill with writing, and the bird as an expression of freedom as opposed to Mary Queen of Scots’ incarceration.
-Some of the feather pattern forms also look like the silhouettes of a bird of prey, the feather forms weave in and out of the ciphers as though casting shadows on them, perhaps prompting the ‘preyed upon’ to sense the need to take flight: a way from heaven.
+Referring to the falconry kept by Walsingham at Barn Elms, and the quills used to write the secret code’s ciphers, a row of falcon feathers feature in the background of the work, rendered in a darker pigmentation.
+The gap divisions between the anodised aluminium panels act as the feathers’ ‘quills’.
+Feathers (quills) were used to write the cipher code.
+Symbols without meanings called ‘nulls’ were used by the conspirators to set among the ciphers acting as ‘red herrings’ and the falcon marks are used in Chodzko’s design as ‘nulls.’
+The feather designs also relate to Walsingham’s ‘retirement hobby’ of rearing and training falcons, the quill with writing, and the bird as an expression of freedom contrasting with Mary Queen of Scots’ incarceration.
+Some of the feather pattern forms also resemble the silhouettes of a bird of prey.
+These feather forms weave in and out of the ciphers as though casting shadows on them, perhaps prompting the ‘preyed upon’ to sense the need to take flight from the hunter, to get a way from heaven.